Daniel-Himself/Linked-Lists-in-C/README.md

 # Linked-Lists-in-C
+My submition for a homework project in my 1st semester Programming 101 at the Department of Information Systems at the University of Haifa.
+My code has been graded 98/100.
-A 1st semester project that demonstrates usage of basic linked lists in the C programming language.
-Hebrew instructions
+It demonstrates usage of basic linked lists in the C programming language.
+Hebrew instructions included in the docx document.